Introduction

 Our animal friends depend on us volunteers, we don’t have staff and so the qualities that are essential to volunteering with us are as follows;

 Reliability – If a volunteer is absent on an agreed shift, this puts a lot of pressure on other volunteers on shift as the animals still need to be cared for.
 We understand that sometimes there are good reasons why people can’t attend when they said they would, but we do need people to do their best to show up when agreed.
-It doesn’t matter how hard its raining or the wind is blowing, we still need to clean out, check and fee all of our animals so we need our volunteers to show up.
+It doesn’t matter how hard it’s raining or the wind is blowing, we still need to clean out, check and feed all of the animals in our care.

-Age – We have a lot of large free ranging animals such as horses and cattle, as we are all volunteers, we are not therefore able to offer volunteer places to persons under 16, other than organised School Work Experience.
+Age – We have a lot of large free ranging animals such as horses and cattle, we are not therefore able to offer volunteer places to persons under 16, other than organised School Work Experience.

-Supervisor – As we are run solely by volunteers, we can only provide supervision during the induction and training process.
-For any volunteers who requires ongoing support and / or supervision, such as from a guardian or carer, the person providing such support is also required to complete the our induction process and provide the ongoing support throughout any volunteering.
-We are not able to offer places for Duke of Edinburgh persons under 16.
+Supervision – As we are run solely by volunteers, we can only provide supervision during the induction and initial familiarisation process.
+For any volunteers who require ongoing support and / or supervision, such as from a guardian or carer, the person providing such support is also required to complete our induction process and provide ongoing support throughout any volunteering.

 Medical Fitness – The activities are moderate, you’ll be moving animal bedding in wheelbarrows, occasionally carrying sacks of feed etc. You don’t need to be super fit, you can take activities at your own pace, it’s not a race.
 As long as your relatively mobile and fit, it’s an enjoyable way to help exercise.

 We do not want people to put themselves at risk.
-If you have any concerns about your medical fitness to do physical work and be with animals, we advise that you speak to your GP before applying to volunteer.
+If you have any concerns about your medical fitness to do physical work and be with animals, please seek advice from your GP prior to applying.

-If you would like to speak to a Trustee in private to discuss any medial issues, concerns or issues we need to be aware of, this can be arranged.
+If you would like to speak to a Trustee in private to discuss any medical issues or concerns we need to be aware of, this can be arranged.
 We will do all that we can to accommodate you, without putting yourself or others at risk.

 Experience – We are not specifically looking for people with experience of handling or caring for animals, but you do need to be comfortable around them, small, wild and very large.
 We need people who are not put off by hard, mucky work and who are enthusiastic and reliable.